Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 The CSD registration (MAAA) number you receive after completing a Central Supplier Database (CSD) registration can be used by any department or person to verify the information about your business.

-See Also How to Write a Motivational Letter in South Africa
+See Also How To Watch HBO in South Africa

 Get an MAAA (CSD registration) number.